Mexico–United States border wall: Bush administration (2001–2009)

 The Real ID Act, signed into law by President George W. Bush on May 11, 2005, attached a rider to a supplemental appropriations bill funding the wars in Iraq and Afghanistan, which went into effect in May 2008:Notwithstanding any other provision of law, the Secretary of Homeland Security shall have the authority to waive all legal requirements such Secretary, in such Secretary's sole discretion, determines necessary to ensure expeditious construction of the barriers and roads.

 In 2005, there were 75 mile of fencing along the border.
 In 2005, the border-located Laredo Community College obtained a 10 ft fence built by the United States Marine Corps.
-The structure led to a reported decline in border crossings on to the campus.
-U.S. Representative Duncan Hunter of California proposed a plan on November 3, 2005, calling for the construction of a reinforced fence along the entire United States–Mexico border.
+The structure led to a reported decline in border crossings onto the campus.
+U.S. representative Duncan Hunter of California proposed a plan on November 3, 2005, calling for the construction of a reinforced fence along the entire United States–Mexico border.
 This would also have included a 100 yd border zone on the U.S. side.
 On December 15, 2005, Congressman Hunter's amendment to the Border Protection, Anti-terrorism, and Illegal Immigration Control Act of 2005 (H.R.
 4437) passed in the House, but the bill did not pass the Senate.
 This plan called for mandatory fencing along 698 mile of the 1954 mile-long border.
 On May 17, 2006, the U.S. Senate proposed the Comprehensive Immigration Reform Act of 2006 (S. 2611), which would include 370 mi of triple-layered fencing and a vehicle fence, but the bill died in committee.